colbyago1/HybridMSA/README.md

 - <cardinality>: Specifies assembly type, e.g., "monomer" or "homotrimer"

 ## Citation
-This method and associated tools are described in a recent publication: [Insert full citation here, including authors, title, journal, year, and DOI or URL].
+This method is described in a recent publication: [Insert full citation here, including authors, title, journal, year, and DOI or URL].

 Please cite this work if you use HybridMSA in your research!